🔄 Backend-Controlled, UI-Compatible API Flow

 - RAG Integration - Include knowledge collections for context-aware responses

-- Asynchronous Processing - Handle long-running AI operations with polling
+- Asynchronous Processing - Handle long-running AI operations with streaming or polling

 - Response Parsing - Clean and validate JSON responses from the assistant